LovepreetSinghGhuman/MLopsAutoencoder/README.txt

 ---

-## 9. How to Run
+## How to Run

 ### Cloud Workflow (Recommended)
 1. **Push to main branch**
    - Triggers the CI/CD pipeline automatically.
-   - Azure ML retrains the model, downloads artifacts, builds and pushes Docker image, and updates the Kubernetes deployment.
+   - Azure ML retrains the model, downloads artifacts, builds and pushes Docker images, and updates the Kubernetes deployment.

 ### Manual (for local testing)
 1. **Training:**